2022 Celebration Bowl: North Carolina Central

 In their third season under head coach Trei Oliver, the North Carolina Central (NCCU) Eagles began their 2022 campaign with a neutral site rivalry game against North Carolina A&T, which they won, marking their first win over the Aggies since 2016.
-NCCU's home opener played to a shutout victory over Winston-Salem State, a NCAA Division II school which is also an HBCU.
+NCCU's home opener played to a shutout victory over Winston-Salem State, an NCAA Division II school which is also an HBCU.
 NCCU pulled an upset the next week, defeating No. 25 New Hampshire on the road and taking their spot at No. 25 in the rankings the following week.
 After a sound defeat of Virginia–Lynchburg the following week, NCCU suffered their first defeat of the season at Campbell in their fifth game.
 Following a bye week, they opened conference play with a 39-point defeat of Morgan State, but were defeated on the road the following week by defending Celebration Bowl champions South Carolina State.
 NCCU returned to winning ways with a victory over Delaware State, and won their homecoming game against Howard.
 The Eagles clinched the MEAC Championship and their bid to the Celebration Bowl on November 12, 2022, after defeating Norfolk State, 48–14.
 They finished their regular season on with an away victory against Tennessee Tech by virtue of a field goal as time expired.
 NCCU entered the game with an overall record of 9–2 and a MEAC record of 4–1.
 They were ranked No. 21 in the Coaches' Poll but were unranked in the STATS Poll prior to the game.